Learn To Trade As A Hedge

-This post was originally published 8 February 2012… The sentiment remains the same… or maybe it’s even worse.
+This post was originally published 8 February 2012… however, the conclusion(s) remain the same.

-If you take the time to learn to trade as a hedge, it can be an extremely effective way of mitigating the risk and volatility of a shifting job market.
+If you take the time to learn to trade as a hedge, it can be an extremely effective way of mitigating the risk and volatility of a shifting (some say dissolving) job market.

 I’m not interested in attempting to parse the madness and tell you why the job landscape is so tenuous.
 Local and national “professional” media do a sufficient job of pushing the public closer and closer to slitting its collective throat with that narrative.
 I prefer to spend my few minutes of your time sharing a couple of reasons why taking the time to learn how to interact with the securities markets can be an effective salve for the very real apprehension facing employees.

 - First, trading need not be an all or none activity.
 As with other things, the market is impervious to your status as full-time trader, part-time trader, professional, amateur, or hobbyist.
 The market does what it does and your interactions with it determine your level of success (profitability).
 Novice or veteran… idiot or savant, the market is UNAWARE of your status.

 - Second, you can learn to trade as a hedge because trading is an exceedingly learnable SKILL.
 No matter who you are or what your background is, I’m certain there is something in your life that you once considered insurmountable…riding a bike, driving a car, public speaking, managing a team… that you now consider an easy, mindless activity.
 I contend that ALL trading strategies with successful, long-term track records are, at their core, simple.
 As a result, I emphasize simple, logical approaches to short-term trading, the mechanics of which are, by definition, easy to grasp.
-Thus, the strategies will become second nature with sufficient practice.
+These strategies become second nature with sufficient practice.